Curriculum – English

 Assessment

-Achieving mastery in English – knowing and remembering even more than what is expected in a grammar school KS3 curriculum
+Achieving outstanding outcomes in English knowing and remembering even more than what is expected in a grammar school KS3 curriculum

 Recommended reading in English for Lower School (Years 7 – 9)